fluencelabs/js-client/README.md

     }
     ```

-**Warning**: Fluence JS client for Node.js is currently broken.
-We will fix this shortly.

 ## Development

 To hack on the Fluence JS Client itself, please refer to the [development page](./DEVELOPING.md).

 ## Documentation

 The starting point for all documentation related to Fluence is
 [fluence.dev](https://fluence.dev/).
 We also have an active [YouTube channel](https://www.youtube.com/@fluencelabs).

 ## Support

-Please, file an [issue](https://github.com/fluencelabs/fluence-js/issues) if you find a bug.
+Please, file an [issue](https://github.com/fluencelabs/js-client/issues) if you find a bug.
 You can also contact us at [Discord](https://discord.com/invite/5qSnPZKh7u) or [Telegram](https://t.me/fluence_project).
 We will do our best to resolve the issue ASAP.

 ## Contributing